linode/manager/docs/development-guide/01-repository-structure.md

 - **/components**
   - reusable React components
 - **/containers**
-  - higher-order components that wrap other components with data, often using react-redux’s `connect()`.
-Not - used as much anymore since we’ve been moving to React Query for data fetching.
+  - higher-order components that wrap other components with data, often using react-redux's `connect()`.
+Not used as much anymore since we've been moving to React Query for data fetching.
 - **/dev-tools**
   - custom Cloud Manager dev tools, usefully during development
 - **/factories**